MercuryWorkshop/Pollen/readme.md

 ## How To Use
 - Note: Devmode **NEEDS** to be enabled.
-Use some sort of exploit like sh1mmer to enable devmode Pollen (This version does not require RootFS disabled but you do need to run this every time your boot your CB):
+Use some sort of exploit like sh1mmer to enable devmode
-- Open Crosh (ctrl+alt+t)
+- Open Crosh
 - Type In `shell`
 - Type In `sudo curl -k https://pollen.scarat3k.me/Pollen.sh | bash`

-- Select "1"
-PollenFS (Requires RootFS Disabled.
-Warning if you use this version and but your CB back in verified mode it **will** be bricked):
-- Open Crosh (ctrl+alt+t)
-- Type In `shell`
+## Different Mods
+- 1 Is Non RootFS Version
+  - Must Be Ran Every Time Apon Boot

+- 2 Is RootFS Version
+  - Requires RootFS Disabled
+  - Note Disabeling RootFS And Entering Verified Mode **WILL** Brick You Chromebook
-- Type In `sudo curl -k https://pollen.scarat3k.me/Pollen.sh | bash`
+  - To Disable RootFS Run This: `sudo curl -k https://pollen.scarat3k.me/RootFS.sh`
-- Select "2"

 ## How It Works
 It works by loading a custom user policy in to CrOS.
 (Similar to how policies on windows work)\